 Individual businesses/ business entities that contract with a domestic cosmetic industry which has obtained a production license.

 These qualified applicants must first register with the Head of the Agency.
-The registration shall be done by filling out an electronic data form online (http://notifkos.pom.go.id/new).
+The registration shall be done by filling out an electronic data form and uploading electronic data via BPOM cosmetics notification service official page (http://notifkos.pom.go.id/new).
 If the data submitted are verified, the applicant will get the User ID and Password to apply for notification.

 5.2 Notification Procedure

-Registered applicant apply for notification by filing out another electronic form of Template on the website of Agency for Drug and Food Control (* Template consists of information needed for this application, which will be detailed below).
+Registered applicant apply for notification by filling out and uploading data on another electronic form of Template on the BPOM cosmetics notification service official page (* Template consists of information needed for this application, which will be detailed below or refer to our coslist).

-The applicant who has successfully submitted the Template will receive an electronic Pay Order via the applicant's email.
-The applicant should make a payment through the designated Bank within 10 days and submit the payment proof.
-If the payment proof is correct, the applicant will receive a Mark Product Identifier (Product ID) as a receipt for the application of notification (If the applicant make the payment exceeding 10 days, the application will be rejected).
+The applicant who has successfully submitted the Template will receive an electronic Pay Order.
+The applicant should make a payment through an electronic payment system as non-tax state revenue within seven working days.
+The system issues a product ID number automatically as a receipt for the notification application (If the applicant makes the payment exceeding seven working days, the notification application will be considered null and void automatically deleted from the system).

 Note: During the application processing, the Head of Agency may require the notification applicant to give an example of cosmetics when needed.